Paul Denyer: Investigation

-After the second attack, and with Toth's description (she described her attacker as 18–20 years old, 180 cm tall, with a round face and blue-eyes), police drew up a profile of the suspect: a male, likely unemployed or with a menial job, likely a local resident, aged 18–24, average looking, and living alone.
 The Russell attack provided police with the breakthrough they needed.
-At 2:30pm, a postal worker saw a rusted yellow Toyota Corona without number plates parked near Nat's Track on Skye Road, with a man using binoculars acting suspiciously inside.
+At 2:30pm, a postal worker saw a rusted yellow Toyota Corona without number plates parked near Nat's Track on Skye Road, with a man using binoculars, acting suspiciously inside.
 As she stopped at a house to call police, she noticed Russell approaching the track alone, observed by the suspicious man, who then ran up the track.
 Police responded, noted the registration label number, door-knocked a few nearby houses, but soon had to leave to attend to another call before the man returned.
-The later forensic investigations of the walkway revealed three holes cut in the fence with the same tool, with blood traces on one, alongside skin and hair traces on Russell but not belonging to the victim.
-Police also informed investigators of the registration details, which were quickly traced to the car's owner, Paul Charles Denyer.

-Detectives visited his small unit at 186 Frankston‑Dandenong Road, Seaford, the afternoon of 31 July - a unit shared with Denyer's girlfriend, and next door to Donna Vanes' sister.
+Later forensic investigations of the walkway revealed three holes cut in the fence with the same tool, with blood traces on one, alongside skin and hair traces on Russell but not belonging to the victim.
+Police informed investigators of the registration details, which were quickly traced to the car's owner, Paul Charles Denyer.
+Detectives visited his small unit at 186 Frankston‑Dandenong Road, Seaford, the afternoon of 31 July – a unit shared with Denyer's girlfriend, and next door to Vanes' sister.

 While his movements were being checked, he admitted to being in the vicinity of the Fream and Russell murders at the time.
-Denyer was then taken to Frankston Police Station, and his videoed interview commenced at 9:20pm.
-He was unable to adequately explain the cuts and scratches the officers noticed, and also admitted being in the vicinity of the Stevens attack.
+Denyer was then taken to Frankston Police Station, and his videoed interview began at 9:20pm.
+He was unable to adequately explain the cuts and scratches the officers noticed, and also admitted being in the area of the Stevens attack.
 He agreed to have his DNA collected, and early on 1 August, suspecting that the police had DNA evidence, admitted to the murders, the Toth assault, and the slasher break-ins.
-Denyer also told detectives that he had been stalking women in the Frankston area "for years", and that the motivation for the crimes was a desire to kill from the age of 14 and a general hatred of girls and women.
+Denyer told detectives that he had been stalking women in the Frankston area "for years", and that the motivation for the crimes was a desire to kill from the age of 14 and a general hatred of girls and women.